What is EPF Return? And what are its Annual Compliances? Employee Provident Fund (EPF) is savin...

-The Central Board of Direct Taxes (CBDT) through a notification has amended the income tax rules and the said rules came into effective from December 5, 2018.
-So it is very important to know about the changes that have been made, so that you don’t end up in the wrong side of the law.
-In the below article, we would be discussing about the new PAN card rules and how PAN (Permanent Account Number) will play an important role in the above changes.
+The Central Board of Direct Taxes (CBDT) through a notification has amended the income tax rules and the said rules came into effect from December 5, 2018.
+So it is very important to know about the changes that have been made so that you don’t end up on the wrong side of the law.
+In the below article, we would be discussing the new PAN card rules and how PAN (Permanent Account Number) will play an important role in the above changes.

 Earlier, with a view to expand the tax base, to bring more transparency and prevent tax evasion, the government had amended few of the provisions related to the PAN card in the Budget 2018 and have now expanded the scope of persons who would now be mandatorily required to obtain PAN.

 From December 5, there have been few changes which have been implemented regarding the Permanent Account Number (PAN).
 These changes were notified by the Income Tax Department through a notification dated November 19, 2018.
 Since PAN is an important identity proof to conduct even the most basic of financial transactions, it is important that you are aware of these changes.

 Now going into the details let’s discuss the basics of PAN for your better understanding of this article.

 PAN (Permanent Account Number), is a unique 10-digit alphanumeric identity which is allotted to each taxpayer by the Income Tax Department under the supervision of the Central Board of Direct Taxes (CBDT).
 It also serves as an identity proof for the citizen of India.